-Teams may loan a player to another MLS club subject to the following:
+Clubs may loan a player to another MLS club subject to the following:

 - Each MLS club may only loan one player to another MLS club per season.

 - Intraleague Loans that are initiated prior to the close of the Primary Transfer Window may allow the loaned player to be recalled during the Secondary Transfer Window as agreed upon between the two clubs.
-If recalled, such player must remain with his original club for the remainder of the MLS season.
+If recalled, such a player must remain with his original club for the remainder of the MLS season.

 - The player may not compete against his former club during the MLS Season while on loan (includes MLS games and all other competitions).

-- Intraleague loans may include an option to make them permanent.
+- Intraleague Loans may include an option to make them permanent.

 Loan of a Player by MLS

 A club may loan any player from its Senior Roster, Supplemental Roster or Reserve Roster to a non-MLS club at any time during the League Year under consideration, subject to League discretion.
 During the loan period, the club will receive roster relief but not Salary Budget relief unless otherwise determined in the loan agreement.

 If the player is recalled from his loan, the club must have an available roster slot in order for the player to be eligible for MLS games.